-It is a figure that is still not very well known here in Italy, it is a figure that I also discovered and towards which I was a bit skeptical at first (Gabry can confirm).
+It's a figure that's still not very well known here in Italy, and it's one that I've also discovered and towards which I was a bit skeptical at first (Gabry can confirm).
 It's definitely not something that's made available to you, and I think on the one hand it's fair because it's fair that everyone realizes what they need.
 It is right for everyone to do what they can to achieve their goals, so also to invest some time (in this case even money), or at any rate some desire to improve themselves.

 Valerio: Sure.
-Whereas you, Gabriel, tell us how you met Georgia, how you approached each other, how you met.
+Whereas you, Gabriel, tell us how you met Giorgia, how you approached each other, how you met.